DBecker7/DB7_TeachingApps/README.md

     - <a href="https://github.com/DBecker7/DB7_TeachingApps#scattercorr">ScatterCorr</a>: Scatterplots with a fixed correlation.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#influentialpoint">InfluentialPoint</a>: Move around a point to see it's affect on the line.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#multipleregressionpenguins">MultipleRegression Penguins</a>: See the effects of including/removing predictors.
+    - <a href="https://github.com/DBecker7/DB7_TeachingApps#polyfit">Polynomial Fits</a>: See the effects of overfitting/underfitting with polynomials.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#serialcorrelation">SerialCorrelation</a>: Demonstrate autocorrelation and the runs test.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#meanlessmeansleft">MeanLessMeansLeft</a>: Generate distribution with fixed mean and median.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#denshist">DensHist</a>: Compare density plots to histograms.